antonmi/flowex/README.md

 ```
 What happened:
 - Three GenStages were started - one for each of the function in pipeline.
 Each of GenStages is `:producer_consumer`;
-- Runs ':producer' and ':consumer' GenStages for input and output;
+- Runs 'producer' and 'consumer' GenStages for input and output;
 - All the components are placed under Supervisor.

 The next picture shows what the 'pipeline' is.